-If you've been thinking about giving your Asheville home a fresh coat of exterior paint, timing is everything.
-We're not exaggerating.
-In a region where rain dominates nine months of the year and humidity hovers around 75%, that narrow window between June and September isn't just ideal.
-It's your realistic opportunity to get quality work done without weather sabotaging the job.
-You'll hear locals call it "the dry window," and it's as valuable as a sunny day on the riverside.
+If you have been thinking about giving your Asheville home a fresh coat of exterior paint, timing is everything.
+We are not exaggerating.
+In a four-season mountain climate where summer afternoons bring thunderstorms and humidity runs near 70 percent, the stretch from late spring through fall is your realistic opportunity to get quality work done without weather sabotaging the job.
+You will hear painters here call the calmest part of that stretch "the dry window," and in the Blue Ridge it lands in late summer into fall.

-I've been painting homes across Asheville, Montford, Grove Park, and Buncombe County for years, and I've learned one hard truth.
-Paint doesn't cure properly in wet conditions.
+I have been painting homes across Asheville, Montford, Grove Park, and Buncombe County for years, and I have learned one hard truth.
+Paint does not cure properly in wet conditions.
 Moisture kills adhesion.
-Humidity causes blistering.
-Rain washes out topcoats.
-So while you could theoretically paint in April or October, your results won't compare to what you'll get during those compressed four months when conditions actually cooperate.
-This guide walks you through exactly when that dry window opens, why it matters for your specific neighborhood, and how to reserve your spot before contractors book solid.
+High humidity causes blistering.
+A surprise afternoon downpour washes out a fresh topcoat.
+So while every month from late spring through fall can work, your best results come once summer storms settle down and the drier, more stable fall pattern takes over.
+This guide walks you through when that dry window opens, why it matters for your specific neighborhood, and how to reserve your spot before contractors book solid.

 Understanding Asheville's Unique Climate and Why It Demands a Dry Window